htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     by HTCondor in these directories are subject to removal.

-    If you have a Unix user named condor with a local home directory on each machine, the ``LOCAL_DIR`` could just be user condor’s home directory (``LOCAL_DIR`` = ``$(TILDE)`` in the configuration file).
+    If you have a Unix user named condor with a local home directory on each machine, the ``LOCAL_DIR`` could just be user condor's home directory (``LOCAL_DIR`` = ``$(TILDE)`` in the configuration file).
-    If this user’s home directory is shared among all machines in your pool, you would want to create a directory for each host (named by host name) for the local directory (for example, ``LOCAL_DIR`` = ``$(TILDE)``/hosts/``$(HOSTNAME)``).
-If you do not have a condor account on your machines, you can put these directories wherever you’d like.
+    If this user's home directory is shared among all machines in your pool, you would want to create a directory for each host (named by host name) for the local directory (for example, ``LOCAL_DIR`` = ``$(TILDE)``/hosts/``$(HOSTNAME)``).
+If you do not have a condor account on your machines, you can put these directories wherever you'd like.
 However, where to place the directories will require some thought, as each one has its own resource needs:

      ``execute``